kadotaoru/TheWorld/README.md

 1103 I played the bass guitar in the karaoke.</b>
 1104 I thought about the karaoke party event.</b>
 1105 I was praised at the work. so happy😭</b>
+1106 The holiday.
+I cleaned up my room and brain.